antoniocostabr/background_remover/README.md

 ## Features

 -   **High-Quality Background Removal**: Utilizes `rembg` for seamless background removal.
--   **Customizable Backgrounds**: Option to add a white or black background to the processed image.
+-   **Customizable Backgrounds**: Option to add a white background to the processed image (jpg ouput will either have a black or white, while png a white or transparent one).
 -   **Object Centering**: Automatically centralizes the main object within a padded frame (5% margin).
 -   **API Key Authentication**: Secure your API endpoint with API key authentication.
 -   **Dockerized**: Comes with a `Dockerfile` and `Makefile` for easy containerization and deployment.